haruka-takagi-datascience/supervised_nlp/README.md

 Our U.S. congressional debate dataset is sufficiently large, and the classes in the dataset are fairly balanced.

-Now lets remove the irrelevent frequent words from the data.
+Now lets remove the irrelevent frequent words from the data.<br />
 <img src="images/img_6.png">

-Currently, our debate data currently looks like this.
+Currently, our debate data currently looks like this.<br />
 <img src="images/img_7.png">

-Then remove one sentence speeches that that include the word "yield" once.
+Then remove one sentence speeches that that include the word "yield" once.<br />
 <img src="images/img_8.png">

 Now, lets do some data cleaning.
 We will make all text lowercase, remove punctuation, remove numbers, remove speaker identity tags, and remove double white spaces.
-We will not remove stop words as the paper did not indicate to remove them.
+We will not remove stop words as the paper did not indicate to remove them. <br />
 <img src="images/img_90.png">

 ## LSTM Model Building

 Let's prepare the debate dataset for model training.
-First convert the pandas columns into list, then convert them into a numpy array.
+First convert the pandas columns into list, then convert them into a numpy array.<br />
 <img src="images/img_100.png">

-Then initialize the tokenizer and create a word index.
+Then initialize the tokenizer and create a word index.<br />
 <img src="images/img_11.png">

 Let's check on our training, test dataset and the words to index object.